kamkor/akka-http-mdc-logging-kamon/README.md

 Cons of current solution:

-* have to manually propagate mdc using withMdc { .. } when logging with normal (non akka) logger
+* Have to manually propagate mdc using withMdc { .. } when logging with normal (non akka) logger
-* not publicly documented features of kamon.io https://github.com/kamon-io/Kamon/issues/272 http://kamon.io/integrations/logback/mdc-in-an-asyncronous-environment/
+* Not publicly documented features of kamon.io https://github.com/kamon-io/Kamon/issues/272 http://kamon.io/integrations/logback/mdc-in-an-asyncronous-environment/
-* requires AspectJ Weaver agent
+* Requires AspectJ Weaver agent
-* there's lots of magic in this solution
+* There's lots of magic in this solution

-* i didn't test this solution properly yet
+# Todo

+* Make sure that propagation of TraceContext/MDC also works in the exception handler.
+* Write proper tests that verify that propagation works.
+Currently I have only tested it manually using curl, bash script, logs and my eyes. ;)

 # How to run